ananace/ruby-wifi_accessor/README.md

 ## Installation

-Install it as a gem or from the Git repo
+Install it from the Git repo

-    $ gem install wifi_accessor

 ## Usage